Skip to main content Skip to navigation

 In order to understand the money laundering risks each customer poses, a customer risk assessment should consider a number of factors.
 These include verifying the identity of a customer, considering how to engage with them – the products and services they access, the type of transactions they carry out, and how often – and the geographical locations to which the customer is linked.

-In addition, firms should ensure they comply with national and international sanctions by screening customer and beneficial owner names against United Nations and other relevant sanctions lists.
+In addition, firms should ensure they comply with national and global sanctions by screening customer and beneficial owner names against United Nations and other relevant sanctions lists.

 Firms will have different levels of risk appetite regarding the customers they are willing to work with.
 However, it is important that a consistent customer risk assessment methodology is implemented, setting out the criteria for customer risk scoring weighting mechanisms, and the rationale behind these.